 - Add the second half of the flour to the batter and run on low speed for 20-30 more seconds, or until it's fully incorporated as well.
-Scrape down the sides of the bowl again and run the mixer on medium speed for 15-30 seconds, or until a rough dough forms.
-Note: the dough will form large "chunks" of dough, rather than being a smooth batter, and that's okay!
+Scrape down the sides of the bowl again and run the mixer on medium speed for 15-30 seconds, or until a thick batter forms.

-- Roll the peanut butter dough out into 2 tablespoon balls and place them on the parchment paper.
+- Roll the peanut butter dough out into 2 tablespoon balls and place them 2-3 inches apart on the parchment paper.

 - Pour the remaining 1/4 cup granulated sugar in a small bowl.
-Dip the bottom of a drinking glass in the granulated sugar and lightly press down on a peanut butter ball until it's about 1/4" thick.
+Spray the bottom of a drinking class with non-stick spray and dip it in the granulated sugar.
+Lightly press down on a peanut butter ball until it's about 1/4" thick.
 Repeat this step with the rest of the cookies, dipping the bottom of the glass in the sugar between each cookie.

 - Remove the cookie sheets from the oven and let them cool for 5 minutes on a cooling rack.
 Then, gently move the cookies from the pan to the cooling rack and let them cool until they're room temperature.
 Enjoy!